 1 & 1/2 cups Warm Water

 - In the morning, after 10 to 12 hours later, the dough should look bubbly.
 The dough is still very soft and sticky, but do not wet your hand this time.
 Dusting the edges of the dough with flour, carefully turn onto a well floured surface and bring the edges to centre to shape into a cob.
 Turn it over, so that the folded side faces down.
 Place the dough in a well floured bowl or proofing basket.
-Cover and rest for 30 minutes. *Note: Do not clean up the floured surface yet as you will need it later.
+Cover and rest for 30 minutes.

 - Line the bottom of the pot with a piece of baking paper.
-My very fist bread stuck to the bottom of my casserole pot and never came out!

-- *Alternatively, bake on a baking tray, with/without boiling water in an oven-safe dish or pan on the bottom of the oven, at 190℃ for 40 minutes.
+- *Alternatively, bake on a baking tray, with/without boiling water in an oven-safe dish on the bottom of the oven, at 190℃ for 40 minutes.
 The below picture is the result of this method.